glamberson/gramps-postgresql-enhanced/README.md

 ## Creating a Family Tree

+**IMPORTANT**: Before creating your first tree, the `connection_info.txt` file must be in the correct location.
+For monolithic mode (recommended), this is the **plugin directory**, NOT the tree directory.

 ### Step 1: Configure the Connection

-Before creating a tree, ensure your `connection_info.txt` is properly configured:
+Before creating a tree, ensure your `connection_info.txt` is properly configured and in the correct location:

 ```bash
 # Edit the configuration file